Tiiker1/taigrfastleafdecay/README.md

 # FastLeafDecay

 A Paper plugin that instantly decays leaves when the **last** supporting log of a tree is broken.
-Leaves from nearby intact trees are not affected.
+Leaves from nearby intact trees are not affected.<br>Planned to upload sourcecode later.

 ## Features